Online divorce in Australia

 You prefer to manage the process from home

-If requirements are missed or documents are incorrectly completed, your divorce application may be rejected or delayed.
-The court must return your application if it doesn't meet legal standards, which can extend the time to finalise your marriage dissolution.
-Incorrect information can also create complications if either party later disputes the validity of the divorce.
+Where requirements are not met or documents are completed incorrectly, an application may be rejected or delayed.
+Where an application does not meet legal standards, the court may return it, which can affect the time taken to finalise a marriage dissolution.
+Incorrect information may also create complications if either party later disputes the validity of the divorce.

 What to consider